The average hourly pay for a Computer Operator is $18.35.

 A computer operator performs a variety of tasks, including the operation of multiprocessing computers and organizing, maintaining, and distributing related reports.
 They must able to operate electronic computer systems in a big-data communication environment, as well as be able to read and understand manuals and instructions to perform job duties.
 Some of the most important functions of a computer operator include having to operate computers, mini/micro computers, printers, PCs, and mainframes. …Read more

-Computer Operator Tasks
+Job Satisfaction for Computer Operator

-Common Career Paths for Computer Operator
+Popular Employer Salaries for Computer Operator

-Computer Help Desk Representative Job Listings
+Computer Operator Job Listings

-Popular Skills for Computer Operator
+What Are Popular Skills for Computer Operators?

-What is the Pay by Experience Level for Computer Operator
+What is the Pay by Experience Level for Computer Operators?

 Pay Difference by Location